-- Seamless transition into the role of Chief Financial Officer, including strong leadership of the Finance, Procurement, Travel & Expense and Business Planning organizations. - - Managed efforts to reduce costs, optimize efficiencies and ensure that financial performance remained on track to exceed 2021 financial guidance for non-GAAP net income, resulting in the Company raising financial guidance in July 2021. - ✓ Achieved 100% financial compliance during 2021. - + Successfully refinanced and upsized the Company's external debt facility to extend maturity by three years at a similar interest rate. - Contributed to the achievement of our corporate responsibility objectives in 2021, including retention of key employees and support of DIB activities, including supporting the establishment of a new ERG.
+- Seamless transition into the role of Chief Financial Officer, including strong leadership of the Finance, Procurement, Travel & Expense and Business Planning organizations. - ✓+ Contributed significantly to the achievement of our financial objectives in 2021, despite the impacts of the COVID-19 pandemic on our topline, including: - Managed efforts to reduce costs, optimize efficiencies and ensure that financial performance remained on track to exceed 2021 financial guidance for non-GAAP net income, resulting in the Company raising financial guidance in July 2021. - ✓ Achieved 100% financial compliance during 2021. - ✓ + Successfully refinanced and upsized the Company's external debt facility to extend maturity by three years at a similar interest rate. - Contributed to the achievement of our corporate responsibility objectives in 2021, including retention of key employees and support of DIB activities, including supporting the establishment of a new ERG.